bsdpot/pot-book/docs/Network.md

 Commands like `pot info -p mypot` and `potnet show -b mybridge` show the `pot` network configuration and the status of the bridge.

-If it's preferrable to assign a specific IP address to the `pot`, it's possible to use:
+If preferable, it's possible to assign a specific IP address to the `pot`:
 ```console
 # pot create -p mypot2 -t single -b 11.3 -N private-bridge -B mybridge -i 10.192.0.19
 ```
 `pot` will verify if the IP address is available and free to be used.

 ## Export network services while using internal network
-Virtual networks are not visible outside the host machine, the bridges are masked outsied via NAT.
+Virtual networks are not visible outside the host machine, the bridges are masked outside via NAT.

 To make network services reachable from outside the TCP desired ports have to be exported/redirected.